Section 111A, 112A and 112 of Income Tax Act apply for tax rates on:

 Deficiency to be adjusted from LTCG in case of resident individual or HUF (Srl.
 1 above)

 Suppose, normal income is less than the basic exemption limit (i.e. Rs.
 250000, Rs 300000 or Rs.
-500000 as the case may be) then the amount of income which is less than the exemption limit is known as deficiency and that deficiency can be adjusted from long term capital gain as well as short term capital gain.
+500000 as the case may be in old regime) then the amount of income which is less than the exemption limit is known as deficiency and that deficiency can be adjusted from long term capital gain as well as short term capital gain.

 Example: